Obsidian-OS/installer/README.md

 ## Development

 The installer is written in Python and uses the PySide6 framework for its graphical user interface.

+## Test Mode
+There's also the **Test Mode** which you can simulate installation, without touch any of your drives.
+Kinda like dry-run..
+To use test mode, just launch the installer with the `--test` command-line argument.

 ## License